biorack/BASTet/doc/convert_files.rst

     python convertToOMSI.py <infile1> <output HDF5File>

 Note if you use the bash shell then use ``setupEnvironment.bash`` instead.

+Below some additional notes on relevant file-related modules:

+* ``omsi.tools.convertToOMSI`` : This python script, which is available via the OMSI software toolkit, provides functionality for converting img files to HDF5.
+The script takes a single or multiple img files as input and writes them to a single HDF5 file.
+The data of each img file is stored in a separate ``/entry_#/data_#`` object.
+The script also supports execution of a number of different analysis, such as, peak finding or nmf, directly during the data conversion.
+For up-to-date information about the usage of the script see ``python imgToHDF5 --help``.
+A summary of the main command-line options of the tool are available below.
+* ``omsi.dataformat.omsi_file`` : Module containing a set of python class for reading and writing HDF5 data files for the proposed OMSI HDF5 data layout.
+* ``omsi.dataformat.img_file`` : Simple python class for reading img data files.
+* ``omsi.dataformat.bruckerflex_file`` : Simple python class for reading bruckerflex files.

 Making a converted file accesilbe to OpenMSI (Private)